hercules261188/cpp-oop-homeworks-and-my-solutions-ktu/Image Processing/README.md

 ### Installation

 - Clone this repo to your local machine using `https://github.com/zumrudu-anka/cpp-oop-homeworks-and-my-solutions-ktu`
-- Go to the ImageProcessing folder where in the project directory
+- Go to the Image Processing folder where in the project directory

 ### Usage